Lease Renewal CAM Negotiation: Cap Resets, Exclusions, Audit Rights

 24-month lookback.
 Most original leases have 12 months.
 Two years of potential recovery doubles the incentive to audit and the deterrent against overbilling.

 Fee-shifting at 3%.
 If the audit reveals overcharges exceeding 3% of annual CAM billed, the landlord pays your audit costs.
-This is a standard provision in well-negotiated leases and costs the landlord nothing if they're billing correctly.
+This is a standard provision in well-negotiated leases and costs the landlord nothing if they are billing correctly.

 No waiver for late reconciliation.
-Your right to audit shouldn't expire because the landlord was late delivering the reconciliation statement.
+Your right to audit should not expire because the landlord was late delivering the reconciliation statement.
 Add a provision that the audit clock starts when you receive the statement, not on a fixed calendar date.

 See tenant audit rights landlord for the full range of provisions worth requesting.